udaylunawat/Covid-19-Radiology/README.md

 --------
 ## Future To Do
-1. Work with CT-scans of any orientation.
+1. Work with Xray of any orientation other than coronal.

 ## Bug / Feature Request
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/prasanna) by including your search query and the expected result.